By Gary Kidney

 Nazi solutions were offered and affirmed.
 The historical setting of the film documented that special laws for Jews, such as being excluded from the city, had been an accepted norm.
 Separate laws and rules applied to the Jews over a long history in Germany.
 When Suss’s crimes were enumerated in the trial, they included “blackmail, profiteering, sexual indecency, procuring, and high treason,” but in the end only one of these seemed to matter, a Jew having sex with a Christian.
 The historical parallel between the “old law” and the Nuremberg race laws of 1935, one of which banned sexual intercourse between Jews and Aryans, was obvious to the audience.
 The Nazis portrayed these laws as offering important protection from the Jewish threat, and the movie cemented that feeling.

 In addition, the movie offered another solution to the Jewish problem—sending Jews elsewhere through relocation.
 Sturm’s final address to the people drives this point home: “May our descendants hold firmly to this law, so they can save themselves much sorrow … and save their goods and lives … and the blood of their children and their children’s children.”
 Sturm’s message that expulsion of the Jews was the wish of the people tied Nazi anti-Semitism to the populace.
 It made expelling the Jews a collective decision, the wish of the mob that mourned Dorothea’s body.
 During the years of the Third Reich, the idea of sending the Jews “away” became a slippery slope that began with exclusion and continued through expulsion and extermination.
 Once the idea of “away from here” was commonly accepted, different degrees of “away-ness” become moot.
+(Read more about the confluence of events that led to the Second World War inside WWII History magazine.)

 A Powerful Propaganda Tool